10 Techniques To Help You Play Piano Songs Like A Professional Pianist

 7. Octaves

 An Octave is a distance between two notes of the same letter.
 For example C to C, F# to F# etc. They are used a lot when playing classic piano songs.
-Here's Chopin's Nocturne Op 48 No.1 In C Minor played here by Vladimir Ashkenazy.
+Here's Chopin's Nocturne Op 48 No.1 In C Minor played here by Leonora Armellini.
 Notice all the octaves in the left hand on beats one and three.

 Chopin's Nocturne Op 48 No.1 In C Minor has the same style left hand as a piano rag like Scott Joplin's The Entertainer.
 Performed here by Lord Vinheteiro